MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ```powershell
 Install-WindowsFeature containers
 ```
-The system will need to be rebooted when the container role installation has completed.
+The system needs to be rebooted when the container role installation has completed.

 ```powershell
 shutdown /r